MOUHIM-cs/Hospital-Management-System/README.md

 ##--------------------------------------------------------------------------------------------------------------------------------------------------------##

-admin account : "admin@gmail.com" --> passsword = 12345678
+admin account : "admin@gmail.com" --> passsword = 12345678 :

-u need to make an hash to this password then u can access to the admin account
+    -u need to make an hash to this password then u can access to the admin account